 Restoring some dignity to the Alamo

-With the State now owning the Alamo’s church, and with public pressure mounting to preserve what was left, the City of San Antonio began to start feeling patriotic, or at least somewhat historically responsible.
+With the State now owning the Alamo’s church, and with public pressure mounting to preserve what was left, the City of San Antonio began to feel patriotic, or at least somewhat historically responsible.
 They petitioned the State for custody of the Alamo church, which was granted.

 The City didn’t have much funding, so any attempt to completely restore the church to its original look was out of the question.
 They were able to remove the second floor, but the other changes made by the U.S. Army were much too extensive.